Chords + Lyrics | Celebration

 The guitar’s role is simpler, typically just holding a static Ab.
 This note acts as a common tone, functioning as the 5th of Db, the 9th of Gb, and the root of Ab.

 To play more than this syncopated but static Ab octave on guitar, you’ll need TAB.
-Here’s a link to that part of the lesson, where I’ve worked out how to play the horn and keyboard parts on guitar—it’s great fun to play and blends well with the original guitar part: Celebration – Guitar Lesson with TAB.
+I’ve worked out how to play the horn and keyboard parts on guitar—it’s great fun to play and blends well with the original guitar part, check it out further down this guitar lesson.

 The verse features a notably sparse guitar part.
 You might be tempted to join the keyboard player and play Ab, Absus4, and Ab11 chords.
 The second half adds some guitar; check the TAB for how to incorporate it effectively.